erictom97/local_rag/README.md

 ## About The Project

-The Local RAG System is designed to [describe the purpose and functionality of your project here].
-It leverages the Ollama (Llama2) framework to [briefly describe what your project does].
+The Local RAG System is designed to run an LLM locally and perform Retrieval Augmented Generation(RAG) on any documents which you upload using Ollama (Llama2).

 ## Getting Started

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, you can choose to run either by creating python virtual environment or as a docker image.

 ### Prerequisites